 What is a gifted deposit?

 A gifted deposit is a sum of money given to you specifically to buy a property.
 The amount gifted to you can either cover the whole deposit or part of it.
 The key point is that the money must be given to you as a gift rather than a loan.
-This means that the person who gives it to you doesn’t expect to be repaid and understands that they will have no legal rights over your property.
+This means that the person who gives it to you doesn’t expect to be repaid.
+They also understand that they will have no legal rights over your property.

 Who can provide you with a gifted deposit?

 Gifted deposits can be provided by a family member, friend or partner, depending on the lender’s stipulations.
-Many lenders prefer a gifted deposit to be given by an immediate family member, such as a parent, sibling or grandparent.
+Many lenders prefer a gifted deposit to be given by an immediate family member.
+For example, a parent, sibling or grandparent.
 Some may insist that it is only provided by a parent while other lenders may not accept gifted deposits at all.
-Most lenders don’t accept deposits that have been gifted by the seller — this means that if you’re buying the property from your parents, it’s unlikely that a lender will allow you to use a deposit that has been gifted by them.
+Most lenders don’t accept deposits that have been gifted by the seller.
+This means that if you’re buying the property from your parents, it’s unlikely that a lender will allow you to use a deposit that has been gifted by them.
 When applying for your Welling or Pimlico mortgage, ask your broker to check which lenders accepted gifted deposits and what their restrictions are.

 Rules relating to gifted deposits